Kristian Bezuidenhout / Zurich Chamber Orchestra (ZKO)

 In any case, that impression soon changed, when the solo part turned more virtuosic, and semiquaver triplets tended to keep the pianist’s right hand busy most of the time.
 In their density, these rapid figures barely permitted differentiating the solo part by applying agogics.
 Still, from looking at the orchestral part, the tempo seemed perfectly adequate.

-The solo seemed focused on displaying virtuosity—in terms of expression, dynamic and thematic differentiation, the genre of concerto for keyboard instruments had yet a long way to go!
+The solo seemed focused on displaying virtuosity.
+In terms of expression, dynamic and thematic differentiation, the genre of concerto for keyboard instruments had yet a long way to go!
 Despite the density of his part, Kristian Bezuidenhout managed to insert fioriture and ornaments in suitable moments.
-He even was able to differentiate dynamically, exploiting the agility of the instrument: a modern concert grand can’t possibly yield an adequate performance of this music, might even look clumsy (at least in comparison).
+He even was able to differentiate dynamically, exploiting the agility of the instrument.
+A modern concert grand can’t possibly yield an adequate performance of this music, might even look clumsy (at least in comparison).

 II.
 Adagio ma non troppo

 From the point-of-view of composition, the slow movement proved to be more interesting, both harmonically and in the interplay between orchestra and solo, and in the interplay between their specific musical characters.
 It also seemed more inventive in the solo part, not at the least thanks to Bezuidenhout’s imaginative extra ornamentation.
-Naturally, the pianist used the moderator to make the fortepiano sound softer, darker, more mellow: wonderful, and again something pianists can only dream of on a modern instrument!
+Naturally, the pianist used the moderator to make the fortepiano sound softer, darker, more mellow.
+It was wonderful, and again something pianists can only dream of on a modern instrument!

 III.
 Allegro assai